JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-# Purpose

 This page provides high-level overview of *External System* sub-system.

-# Rationale

 There are multiple project management systems ([Apache Maven](https://maven.apache.org/), [Gradle](https://www.gradle.org/), [sbt](https://www.scala-sbt.org/) etc) and it's good to support them at the IDE.
 Luckily, they all provide a similar set of facilities from the integration point of view:
 *   build IDE project from external system config (`pom.xml`, `build.gradle` etc);
 *   provide a list of available tasks;
 *   allow to execute a particular task;